Provably Accelerated Decentralized Gradient Method Over Unbalanced Directed Graphs: Introduction

+From theoretical aspects, Nesterov's accelerated gradient methods are vulnerable to inexact gradient estimation.
+With general inexact first-order oracles, accelerated gradient methods accumulate errors and have slower convergence rates or even diverge \cite[Sections 5.2 and 6]{devolder2014first}, \cite[Section~5]{devolder2013first}.
+After the {emergence} of gradient tracking methods on undirected graphs, much effort has been made to deal with the more involved consensus errors for non-accelerated methods on directed graphs and preserve the linear convergence~\cite{nedic2017achieving,pu2020push,xi2018linear,xi2017add,xin2018linear}.
+However, Nesterov's accelerated gradient methods require dedicated proofs, and the errors can accumulate quickly.
+Thus, dealing with the more complicated consensus errors on directed graphs in Nesterov's accelerated gradient methods is even more challenging.
+Existing decentralized accelerated gradient methods on undirected graphs~\cite{kovalev2020optimal,li2021accelerated,qu2019accelerated} cannot be extended to {the cases of directed graphs} easily.
+This motivated us to study inexact Nesterov's accelerated gradient methods on directed graphs by probing into the structure of the more complicated consensus errors.

-In this paper, we propose two novel decentralized gradient descent methods, accelerated Push-DIGing ($\NAPD$) for non-strongly convex objective functions and its variant $\NAPDSC$ for strongly convex objective functions.
-Specifically, we combine the Push-DIGing/ADD-OPT methods~\cite{nedic2017achieving,xi2017add} with the accelerated first-order scheme AGM~\cite{allen2017linear}. $\NAPD$ and $\NAPDSC$ use only column stochastic mixing matrices and achieve the convergence rates of $O\pr{\frac{1}{k^2}}$ and $O\pr{\pr{1 - C\sqrt{\frac{\mu}{L}}}^k}$ for non-strongly convex objectives and strongly convex objectives, respectively.
-To the best of our knowledge, these are the first decentralized methods to achieve such accelerated convergence rates and match the central optimal convergence rates (up to constant factors depending only on the mixing matrix) over unbalanced directed graphs.
+The contribution of this paper is to extend Nesterov's accelerated gradient methods to {distributed optimization on} unbalanced directed graphs and provide theoretical guarantees for the optimal convergence rates (up to constants depending only on the mixing matrix).
+We introduce two innovative decentralized gradient methods: the Accelerated Push-DIGing ($\NAPD$) tailored for non-strongly convex objective functions and its variant, $\NAPDSC$, specifically designed for strongly convex objective functions.
+To elaborate, we merge the Push-DIGing/ADD-OPT techniques~\cite{nedic2017achieving,xi2017add} with the accelerated first-order scheme AGM~\cite{allen2017linear}.
+Notably, $\NAPD$ and $\NAPDSC$ exclusively employ column stochastic mixing matrices and attain convergence rates of $O(\frac{1}{k^2}$ for non-strongly convex objectives and $O\prb{(1 - C\sqrt{\frac{\mu}{L}})^k}$ for strongly convex objectives.
+To our best knowledge, these methods are the first decentralized methods to achieve such accelerated convergence rates and to match the optimal convergence rates (up to constants depended only on the mixing matrix) on unbalanced directed graphs.